10 Must-See Northland Attractions: Photo Locations in New Zealand

 Wharepuku Falls is the first waterfall that you come to on the track from the Stone Store.

-The beautiful Rainbow Falls and swimming hole from the lookout at the upper car park.
+The beautiful Rainbow Falls and swimming hole can be seen from the lookout at the upper car park.

 On the other side of the Stone Store, you have St. James Church and the Wairere Falls walk.